AhzamBardai/Visual-Studio-Terminal/README.md

 ## Contributions
 - Please let me of any bugs in the issues tab or additions in the Pull Request tab
 - Appreciate your time looking at my repo and hope you like it enough to leave a star
+- Orignal repo used to build this => https://github.com/djhmateer/OpenVSSolution/releases